 Video, Single channel projection.
 Color.
 Sound.
 8:40 min.
 2019

-This video work, recorded on an iPhone during the summer of 2019, depicts an influx of sargassum algae accumulating on the coast of St. Philip, Barbados.
+Recorded on an iPhone during the summer of 2019, the video depicts an influx of sargassum algae accumulating on the coast of St. Philip, Barbados.
 Producing dense mats spanning upwards of 5.5 miles and consisting of over 20 million metric tons of biomass, sargassum has been migrating from West Africa across the Atlantic to the Caribbean Sea and the Gulf of Mexico.
 The seaweed bloom, linked to deforestation and the use of fertilizers, has been known to trap turtles, choke coral and seagrasses, and release hydrogen sulfide in large quantities.
-The piece seeks to consider the visual politics of climate change, exploring how representations of landscape might respond to, and also be changed by, ecologically mutative processes.
+The piece seeks to consider the visual politics of ecological change, exploring the relationship between the low-resolution landscape and image.